s427/MARL/readme.md

 ### Persistent settings

-Paging-related settings (namely: number of posts per page, and sorting order) are stored in the browser and automatically restored when the app is initialized, so that you don't have to re-set them the way you like it every time.
-The same goes for the language and theme of the app.
+All options in the "Tools" panel are stored in the browser and automatically restored when the app is initialized, so that you don't have to re-set them the way you like it every time.

 ### Server mode